 Syma X11 RC has 6 Axis Stabilization System for smooth flight and includes 1 prop guard and a spare set of 4 propellers

 In the upper part of the remote control, you’ll find the high/low-speed switch, followed by the 3D tumble soft key.
-The central part of the remote control is occupied by two one-axis stick-like controllers, the left one being used for adjusting the elevation, while the one on the right controls the direction.
+The central part of the remote control has two one-axis stick-like controllers, the left one adjusts the elevation, while the one on the right controls the direction.

 Flying the Drone